DFRobot/DFRobot_OLED12864/README.md

 > We just released version 3.0.0.
 Please have a look at our [upgrade guide](UPGRADE-3.0.md)

-This is a driver for the SSD1306 based 128x64 pixel OLED display running on the Arduino/ESP8266 platform.
+This is a driver for the SSD1306 based on 128x64 pixel OLED display running on the Arduino/ESP8266 platform.
 Can be used with either the I2C or SPI version of the display

 You can either download this library as a zip file and unpack it to your Arduino/libraries folder or (once it has been added) choose it from the Arduino library manager.